space-ros/docker/demo_spaceros/README.md

 # Space ROS Demo Docker Image

 The Space ROS Demo docker image uses the Space ROS docker image (*openrobotics/spaceros:latest*) as its base image.
-The Dockerfile installs all of the prerequisite system dependencies along with the demo source code, then builds the Space ROS Demo.
+Build instructions for that image can be found at [docker/spaceros/README.md](https://github.com/space-ros/docker/blob/main/spaceros/README.md).
+The Dockerfile here installs all of the prerequisite system dependencies along with the demo source code, then builds the Space ROS Demo.

 ## Building the Demo Docker